worldmaking/digm5010/index.md

 Recall our slides on [reviewing research](research.html#/36)

-Between week 9 and 10 we will run an 'internal review' process, emulating what is frequently done in conference submission review processes.
+We will run an 'internal review' process, emulating what is frequently done in conference submission review processes.
 Typically this means:

 - A call for work (papers, demonstrations, artworks, panels, etc.) is made public.
 - Authors submit a draft or extended abstract of a paper (or a proposal for an artwork etc.) by a certain deadline for review, usually using an online interface.